 The filter modifies the reference to the provisioning descriptor and content.
 After the filters

-instance gets the content from the FitlerTask
+finish, the StockingHandler instance gets the content from the FitlerTask (5) and

-converts it to an PAR file (6) as an InputStream
+converts it to an PAR file (6) as an InputStream (7).
+Finally, the StockingHandler

 invokes DataSink.addParFile (8) and the content is stocked.